Skip to main content

 How much can you do yourself?

-More than you might think.
-Motivated homeowners are successfully taking on plastering, tiling, basic plumbing, insulation, flooring, and even some carpentry.
-There are a few areas where DIY genuinely isn't advisable: electrical work involving your consumer unit (fuse box) must be done by a qualified electrician — it's a legal requirement.
+There are a few areas where DIY genuinely isn't advisable.
+Electrical work involving your consumer unit or fixed wiring needs to be done (or at minimum certified) by a qualified electrician under Part P of the Building Regulations; it's a legal requirement.
 Gas work is restricted to Gas Safe registered engineers.
-Structural alterations need professional input.
+Structural alterations need professional input and sign-off.
 But beyond those boundaries, it's worth investigating before you assume you need to hire someone.
+The more work you take on yourself, the more you will have to coordinate the project yourself, so, sequencing tasks, ordering materials, tracking timelines, navigating Building Regulations.
+That's where having a proper planning structure matters most.

 Government grants can help